Welcome to today's edition of the Rush 24-7 podcast.

 Some American officials describe this as a snub to protest U.S. arms sales to Taiwan.

-And now, folks, remember it was this is classic.
+And now, folks, remember, this is classic.

 That's always happened.